The Simple Magic of Investing in a Three-Fund Portfolio

 What is the Three Fund Portfolio?

-Unless you’re a big fan of Vanguard, Jack Bogle (founder of Vanguard), or are a Boglehead (huge fans of Vanguard), you probably don’t know who Taylor Larimore is.
+Unless you’re a big fan of Vanguard, Jack Bogle (founder of Vanguard), or are a Boglehead (huge fans of Vanguard itself), you may not know the name Taylor Larimore.

-Taylor Larimore is considered the dean of the Bogleheads and author of several books, one of which is titled The Bogleheads’ Guide to the Three-Fund Portfolio.
+Taylor Larimore is widely considered the “dean” of the Bogleheads and he is the author of several books, one of which is titled The Bogleheads’ Guide to the Three-Fund Portfolio.

-I think it’s safe to say that he’s the originator of the idea of a three-fund portfolio, most recently captured in this post on the Boglehead forums in 2012.
-The three-fund portfolio is one of the most popular portfolio setups among Bogleheads for its diversification and its simplicity.
+I think it’s safe to say that he’s the originator of a three-fund portfolio, most recently captured in this post on the Boglehead forums in 2012.
+The three-fund portfolio is one of the most popular portfolio setups among Bogleheads for its diversification and simplicity.

 A three-fund portfolio consists of: